miku86/notes/02_YDKJS_SC.md

 # Chapter 4 - Hoisting

-By now, you should be fairly comfortable with the idea of scope, and how variables are attached to different levels of scope depending on where and how they are declared.
+By now, you should be fairly comfortable with the idea of scope and how variables are attached to different levels of scope depending on where and how they are declared.

 Both function scope and block scope behave by the same rules in this regard: any variable declared within a scope is attached to that scope.

-But there's a subtle detail of how scope attachment works with declarations that appear in various locations within a scope, and that detail is what we will examine here.
+But there's a subtle detail of how scope attachment works with declarations that appear in various locations within a scope.

 ## Chicken Or The Egg?

 There's a temptation to think that all of the code you see in a JavaScript program is interpreted line-by-line, top-down in order, as the program executes.

 While that is substantially true, there's one part of that assumption which can lead to incorrect thinking about your program.

-Consider this code:

 ```js
 a = 2;